-Notes: Change in the distribution of liquidity and consumption at all percentiles of the wealth distribution after 3 years at equilibrium prices and price expectations after a one standard deviation shock to income risk.
+Notes: Change in the distribution of liquidity and consumption at all percentiles of the wealth distribution after 2 quarters at equilibrium prices and price expectations after a one standard deviation shock to income risk.
 The liquidity of the portfolios is averaged using frequency weights from the simulated wealth distribution and reported conditional on a household falling into the x-th wealth percentile.
 The left-hand panel shows the change in portfolio liquidity; the right-hand panel shows the consumption response.
 As with the data, we use a Gaussian kernel-weighted local linear smoother with bandwidth 0.05.

-Fiscal policy expands government expenditure.
-After a one standard deviation increase in the variance of idiosyncratic income shocks, output drops on impact by 0.2% and only recovers after 12 quarters.
+only recovers after 12 quarters.
 Consumption falls even more and remains subdued for roughly 20 quarters.
-Investment on impact sees the sharpest decline of all aggregates more than three times stronger than output.
+Investment on impact sees the sharpest decline of all aggregates almost five times stronger than output.